Lartsch/FediAct/README.md

 3. Click the "Load unpacked" button and then select the folder of the unpacked extension (should be "FediFollow-Chrome-main").
     + If you have a "Load ZIP" option you can also directly load the downloaded zip file

+> :warning: If an error is shown after loading, this is due to soon deprecation of manifest v2.
+The extension will still work as of now.
+Manifest will be updated soon.

+When visiting a user profile on other Mastodon instances, the follow button will now redirect you to your home instance.
 ## Setup
 - Click the extension icon to set your Mastadon instance (like "infosec.exchange").